Online Photography Course

 To be honest, I never thought I would offer an online photography course as I love being out in the field and teaching people on photo tours and workshops.
 Seeing the faces of photographers when they master a creative technique or witness a beautiful sight or scene I’ve included on a tour itinerary is really just the best!
 But, then 2020 and Covid-19 happened.
 Like many people, my plans for the year (and years) ahead had to change.
 It meant I had to cancel all upcoming tours, trips and I’m hesitant to plan for 2021/22 as I’m not sure when travel will be a possibility again without restrictions.
 Then this little idea popped into my head.

 I’ve got all the content from leading workshops and writing tutorials and articles on The Wandering Lens so why not compile it into an online learning program!
 As soon as the light bulb went off I got so excited about the possibility of being able to help photographers regardless of where they are based.
 Wherever you live you can join, all you need is a WiFi connection and camera!
 And if you really want to make my day you can send photos so we can pretend to be on a photography adventure while you work on the creative challenges haha.

 What is the course outline?

-Each month will be a different focus to ensure you’re working towards developing both your creative vision and portfolio.
+Each workbook has a different focus to ensure you’re working towards developing both your creative vision and portfolio.

 Workbook One :